apache/spark/docs/concepts.rst

 A task represent the instantiation of an operator and becomes a node in the directed acyclic graph (DAG).
 The instantiation defines specific values when calling the abstract operator.
-A task could be waiting for a specific partition in Hive, or triggerring a specific DML statement in Oracle.
+A task could be waiting for a specific partition in Hive, or triggering a specific DML statement in Oracle.

 Task Instances